jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 SMB Threat Report
 Aside from specific tool deployment, Huntress focuses significant research efforts on post\- intrusion access tools.
-This perspective provides excellent insight into the tools and behaviors favored by adversaries once they gain access to a victims environment.
+This perspective provides excellent insight into the tools and behaviors favored by adversaries once they gain access to a victim’s environment.
 While items like Qakbot may recede, it is hardly alone in the information security landscape, and will rapidly be supplanted by other frameworks.
 Interestingly though, as seen in Figure 6 showing the identified applications in incident reporting, Huntress observations of post\-intrusion tooling are heavily skewed toward